Classical quantum friction at water-carbon interfaces: Abstract

 \section{Abstract}

-Friction at water--carbon interfaces remains a major puzzle with theories and simulations unable to explain experimental trends in nanoscale waterflow.
-A recent theoretical framework---quantum friction (QF)---proposes to resolve these experimental observations through nonadiabatic coupling between dielectric fluctuations in water and graphitic surfaces.
-Here, using a classical model that enables fine-tuning of the solid's power spectrum, we provide evidence from simulations in general support of QF.
-In particular, as the principal peak in the solid's power spectrum begins to overlap with water's Debye and librational modes, we find an increase in friction comparable to that proposed by QF.
-At the microscopic level, we find that this contribution to friction manifests more distinctly in the dynamics of the solid's charge density than that of water.
-Our results advocate for experimental verification of QF by probing the carbon substrate's electronic response, rather than water's structure or dynamics.
+\tbf{Abstract}: Friction at water--carbon interfaces remains a major puzzle with theories and simulations unable to explain experimental trends in nanoscale waterflow.
+A recent theoretical framework---quantum friction (QF)---proposes to resolve these experimental observations \tcr{by considering} nonadiabatic coupling between dielectric fluctuations in water and graphitic surfaces.
+Here, using a classical model that enables fine-tuning of the solid's dielectric spectrum, we provide evidence from simulations in general support of QF.
+In particular, \tcr{as features in the solid's dielectric spectrum} begin to overlap with water's \tcr{librational and Debye} modes, we find an increase in friction \tcr{in line with} that proposed by QF.
+At the microscopic level, we find that this contribution to friction manifests more distinctly in the dynamics of the solid's charge density than that of water. \tcr{Our findings suggest that experimental signatures of QF may be more pronounced in the solid's response rather than liquid water's.}